This page was reviewed under our medical and editorial policy by

 Research has shown that, for some patients, palliative radiation therapy is useful in pain management and may help reduce the use of pain medication.

 Palliative radiation therapy may be recommended for certain locally advanced and advanced pancreatic cancer patients.
-This is a type of radiation is designed to help ease possible side effects of cancer, mainly pain.
+This type of radiation is designed to help ease possible side effects of cancer, mainly pain.

 For locally advanced pancreatic cancer, palliative radiation therapy is commonly combined with chemotherapy.